 How Does Alkaline Work?

-Remember that batteries have a negative electrode or anode and positive electrode or cathode.
+Remember that batteries have a negative electrode, or cathode, and a positive electrode, or anode.
 In an alkaline battery, the anode is the zinc and the cathode are the magnesium oxide.
 Modern alkaline batteries also have carbon in the cathode mix.
 Understanding the chemical reaction of zinc and magnesium oxide is essential to understanding how alkaline battery works.

 Chemical reactions transpire in the anode and cathode due to their individual interactions with the ions from the alkaline electrolyte solution of potassium hydroxide.